SCEBE-Technicians/enucc-tutorials/docs/tutorials/02-running-python-analysis.md

 ## Description

 This project covers how to move long-running scripts from running on your local machine to running on ENUCC.
-We will learn how to run a series of unconnected jobs in parallel using `sbatch` and `srun` and then we'll use the array command to supply a range of values which will be parameters supplied to the script we're running.
+We will learn how to run a series of unconnected jobs in parallel using `sbatch` and `srun` and then we'll use the array flag to supply a range of values which will be parameters supplied to the script we're running.

 ---